 ...but their sound is more than that.
-They are an amalgamation of their respective histories and influences, blending Swing, Old-Time, Neo-Soul, Choral music into a sound all their own.
+They are an amalgamation of their respective histories and influences, blending Swing, Old-Time, Motown and Choral music into a sound all their own.
 Using solely acoustic instrumentation and three voices, they create a dreamy otherworldly atmosphere that draws audiences in and demands attention.
 They quiet noisy bars and liven up staid concert halls.
 The Ladles are Katie Martucci, Caroline Kuhn, and Lucia Purpura-Pontoniere.

 News & Updates